 Bridging Differences

-The Greater Good Science Center's Bridging Differences initiative mixes science and storytelling to help address one of the most urgent issues of our time: political and cultural polarization.
+The Greater Good Science Center's Bridging Differences program mixes science and storytelling to help address one of the most urgent issues of our time: political and cultural polarization.

 Public discourse in our nation is at a breaking point.
 Recent surveys suggest that the ideological divides among Americans are greater than ever.
 The resulting hostility and distrust undermines our emotional well-being, the quality of our relationships, and the integrity of our democratic institutions.